J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 68: August 20, 2017

+**Today's Progress**: Worked on the time server challenge for learnyounode.
+This one was tough, and I didn't understand a lot of what I was doing, but I got it working.

+**Thoughts:** This was another one where I had to end up looking up the answer.
+I don't like having to do that but sometimes you're so lost it's all you can do.
+I try to type it all out bit by bit to help understanding, though.
+No copy-pasting.

+### Day 67: August 19, 2017

+**Today's Progress**: Missed this day.
+No real excuse, I let other things take over.
+(Uh, one of my childhood shows got a cool reboot?
+Does that count?)

 ### Day 66: August 18, 2017

 **Today's Progress**: Moved onto the Juggling Async challenge.
 I've managed to write a script that will pull out data from all three URLS, but I need them to not print until all streams have completed, and then to print in order.
 Need to figure out how to do that.